 This can be the easiest group to help!
 Families can use simple strategies and see HUGE progress.

 Children typically learn to talk through social interactions and when requesting for their wants and needs.
 Children learn to make comments (doggy!), negations (no!), exclamations (wow!, uh oh!), and requests (my!, milk).
-In order to comment or request, the child needs to be interactive with an adult.
+In order to comment or request, the child needs to be interactive with an adult and/or older child.

 For these children, a simple word like “doggy” seems just as difficult to say as desafortunadamente (Spanish for: unfortunately).
 These children have trouble coordinating their sounds, and likely did not babble much as an infant.
-They will likely open their mouth and try to say some words, but will overuse simple patterns such as ‘da’ or ‘ma’.
+They will likely overuse simple patterns such as ‘da’ or ‘ma’.

 Sometimes these children also struggle with the psychological aspect and may elect not to talk, since they know that coordinating and producing sounds is difficult for them.
-They may need Speech Therapy to help guide them through sound patterns that move from simple to complex, or they may be able to work through a period of being ‘unintelligible’ and progress on their own!
-Stamina and confidence are essential to helping these kiddos progress; see my post about Speech Sound Disorders for information on strategies.
+They may need Speech Therapy to help guide them through sound patterns that move from simple to complex.
+Finding the ‘just-right’ targets and increasing confidence is essential to helping these kiddos progress.

 *A true disorder in the area of motor planning is called Apraxia of Speech.
 This disorder is rare with an incidence rate of about 2/1000.
 Most children will simply have a delay and require more practice to develop their verbalizations of words and sentences.